Canon G9 X Mark II vs M100

-The Canon PowerShot G9 X Mark II and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in January 2017 and August 2017.
+The Canon PowerShot G9 X Mark II and the Canon EOS M100 are two digital cameras that were announced, respectively, in January 2017 and August 2017.
 The G9X Mark II is a fixed lens compact, while the M100 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G9X Mark II) and an APS-C (M100) sensor.
-The G9X Mark II has a resolution of 20 megapixel, whereas the M100 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The G9X Mark II has a resolution of 20 megapixels, whereas the M100 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon G9 X Mark II vs Canon M100
+Body comparison: Canon G9 X Mark II vs M100

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is notably larger (27 percent) than the Canon G9 X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the M100 are weather-sealed.